stanley-1/tp/docs/UserGuide.md

 ### Add / Change a profile picture: `picture INDEX` <a name="picture"></a>

-Adds a profile picture to an existing contact or changes the existing profile picture if available.
+This command adds a profile picture to an existing contact or changes the existing profile picture if available.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**
 `picture INDEX`
-* Opens file browser allowing you to choose any .jpg or .png file as the profile picture.
+* A file browser will be opened allowing you to choose any .jpg or .png file as the profile picture.
-* Adds the selected picture to the contact at the specified `INDEX`.
+* The selected picture will be added to the contact at the specified `INDEX`.
 * The index refers to the index number shown on the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 </div>